 Learn how you can manage and alleviate your current side effects while actively working to prevent a relapse or secondary cancer using evidence-based, non-toxic therapies.

 Click the orange button to the right to learn more.

+According to research, oncology believes long-term side effects are not worth tracking.
+I disagree.
 I can understand that following cancer patients/survivors for 20 or 30 years would be difficult.
 And expensive.
 The term used when cancer survivors disappear is “lost to follow-up.”

 But how else would conventional oncology determine the risk of long-term, late stage side effects such as: